fsnotify/fsnotify/CONTRIBUTING.md

 Thank you for your interest in contributing to fsnotify!
 We try to review and merge PRs in a reasonable timeframe, but please be aware that:

-- To avoid "wasted" work, please discus changes on the issue tracker first.
+- To avoid "wasted" work, please discuss changes on the issue tracker first.
 You can just send PRs, but they may end up being rejected for one reason or the other.